 I am a registered member of the BACP (British Association for Counselling and Psychotherapy) and aspire to follow their ethical framework.

-I am also a Yoga teacher with 20 years experience of teaching individuals and groups.
-I am teaching general classes as well as a Trauma Sensitive Yoga Class in the Totnes Area. (see below for further detail).
+I am also a Yoga teacher with more than 20 years experience of teaching individuals and groups.

 Training, qualifications & experience